 Due to the inherently unpredictable nature of product development, development timelines and the probability of success, development costs can differ materially from expectations.
-While we are currently focused on advancing Zalviso and ARX-04, our future research and development expenses will depend on the clinical success of each product candidate as well as ongoing assessments of the commercial potential of our product candidates.
+While we are currently focused on advancing Zalviso and the continued development of ARX-04, our future research and development expenses will depend on the clinical success of each product candidate as well as ongoing assessments of the commercial potential of our product candidates.
 In addition, we cannot predict which product candidates may be subject to future collaborations, when these arrangements will be secured, if at all, and to what degree these arrangements would affect our development plans and capital requirements.

-Total research and development expenses for the three months ended March 31, 2014 and 2013 were as follows (in thousands, except percentages):
+Total research and development expenses for the three and six months ended June 30, 2014 and 2013 were as follows (in thousands, except percentages):